+90 554 128 90 95 [email protected]

 Diaphragm Pump

-Air diaphragm pump solutions for acids, solvents and corrosive chemicals.
+Sealed, ATEX compliant air diaphragm pump solutions for acids, bases, solvents and corrosive chemicals.

 • ATEX / Ex Certified